johnh865/AFR_Bylaws/Bylaws.md

 4.3 Voting Procedure
 ======================
-Proposals shall be voted on by delgates using scored voting.
+Proposals shall be voted on by delegates using scored voting.
 A total rating of at least 9 out of 10 (90%) is required for immediate passage of a resolution.
 If a rating less than 90% is achieved, multiple additional re-votes are required for passage, using the procedure below in this section.